 Don't let financial pitfalls of the holidays sneak up on you.
-Laura covers wise tips to make the season brighter, less expensive, and more memorable!
+These wise money tips will make the season brighter, less expensive, and more memorable!

 It seems like we start thinking and talking about the holidays a little earlier every year.
 It begins well before the Halloween candy and costumes appear and ends with a hangover on New Year’s Day.